 6. An agile and participative governance

-As digital technology has implications for all activities carried out within the University, it is essential to establish an adequate governance of the institution’s digital transformation, which takes into account the various components of the University.
+As digital technology has implications for all activities carried out within the University, it is essential to establish adequate governance of the institution’s digital transformation, taking into account the various components of the University.
 This governance should allow the institution to remain informed about relevant digital activities and projects carried out throughout the University and elsewhere.
-Above all, the governance should enable the institution to innovate and develop new knowledge by bringing together key actors of the institution and fostering collaborations with external partners.
+Above all, the governance should enable the institution to innovate and develop new knowledge by bringing together key actors of the institution and fostering collaboration with external partners.

 6.1 Ensure a clear governance for the digital transformation of the University